 We want to begin drilling operations in 2018 and continue to look for small bolt-on acquisitions in our focus area that meet our criteria.
 Our goal is to drill 1-2 new development wells in 2018 and, if on prognosis, to drill 3-4 new wells in 2019.
 A successful program will provide a significant ramp up in production and revenue as we move toward our 2019 exit.
 Additional information on Baron and its South Texas Project can be found on our website.

 12) Does Baron have a contingency plan should industry conditions change?

-We designed our business model to be flexible under a number of different scenarios including our ability to identify and fund acquisitions, low oil prices, slowdown in industry conditions, etc. Our contingency plan is similar to our Base Case plan; under certain conditions, the pace of acquisitions and production ramp-up is slowed but the general acquire, exploit, and exit plan remains the same.
-We call this our Low Case and it requires less investment than our Base Case over the next few years and extends our exit by a year.
+We designed our business model to be flexible under a number of different scenarios including our ability to identify and fund acquisitions, low oil prices, slowdown in industry conditions, etc. Our contingency plan is similar to our base case plan; under certain conditions, the pace of acquisitions and production ramp-up is slowed but the general acquire, exploit, and exit plan remains the same.
+We call this our low case and it requires less investment than our base case over the next few years and could extend our exit by a year.